lucasmafra/type-dynamo/README.md

 ### Writing new data

-Many times you're going to need not only query data from the database, but also write new data into it.
-For that, TypeDynamo provides the high level *save* method.
+Many times you're going to need not only to query data from the database, but also write new data into it.
+TypeDynamo provides the high level *save*() method for that.
 Let's get into some examples with the User schema:

 * Saving a new user
 ```ts